capistrano/capistrano/docs/documentation/getting-started/authentication-and-authorisation/index.markdown

 the system and use your keys as if they were you.
 That said, if you can't trust your server administrators, perhaps they shouldn't have access to your servers!

+If you get the error "Host key verification failed" run `cap production git:check` to add github.com to the list of known hosts on all your servers automatically.

 ##### 1.2.2 HTTP Authentication